leuraph/experiments/edge_based_variational_adaptivity/general_stiffness_matrix/readme.md

 $$
 is met.
 Then, we perform edge-based variational adaptivity to refine the mesh.

+## Experiment 12/13 (mesh)
+We have added two more experiment files `experiment_12_for_mesh.py`, and `experiment_13_for_mesh.py` that serve only the purpose of generating nice nice looking adaptively refined meshes for the EVA 2025 paper.
+The experiment parameters are hardcoded to resemble the parameters we chose to show results for in the paper.
+To show and save the mesh, use the script `show_and_save_mesh.py`

 ## Experiment 14 (Problem 1 with combined stopping criterion)
 Considers the solution of *problem 1* by using